-The concept centres around speeding up flow with Lean tools and reducing defects or process variation with Six Sigma tools.
-Waste and value are identified using value stream mapping of the existing process through direct observations of people and operations and first hand interactions with workers on the mine or processing site and/or in support functions.
-Types of waste consist of defects, overproduction, waiting for a machine or person, non-utilised talent of personnel, transporting of items, inventory, motion of people and extra processing.
+The concept centres around speeding up the flow with Lean tools and reducing defects or process variation with Six Sigma tools.
+Waste and value are identified using value stream mapping of the existing process through direct observations of people and operations and first-hand interactions with workers on the mine or processing site and/or in support functions.
+Types of waste consist of defects, overproduction, waiting for a machine or person, non-utilised talent of personnel, transporting of items, inventory, the motion of people and extra processing.

-As the mining business is typically huge and complex, LSS is usually applied at the operational level in a targeted way for best return on investment.
+As the mining business is typically huge and complex, LSS is usually applied at the operational level in a targeted way for the best return on investment.
 Management is responsible for identifying, selecting and prioritising areas for improvement in line with the overall business strategy.
-The areas chosen for improving cost efficiency or asset utilization or intermediate/final product quality should be those which will have the greatest impact on the overall business performance.
+The areas were chosen for improving cost efficiency or asset utilisation, or intermediate/final product quality should be those which will have the greatest impact on the overall business performance.

 Some examples of how LSS is applied in mining are described below.

 As LSS is a structured methodology requiring statistical, visualisation and facilitation skills, a team of highly trained and experienced staff members or consultants is required to implement, embed and sustain the improved changes, with the unwavering support of management.
 The initial implementation could be forming an in-house core team of highly trained change agents or engaging an external consultant.

 Imagine you now have an improved mining business with measurable and undeniable benefits after applying LSS successfully.
 What could your improved business go on to achieve?
 What competitive edge would you have?

 Please contact us if you need more details on how our expert team can assist you.
 We are simply experts in the application of Lean Six Sigma in the mining sector.

 Complete Lean Six Sigma Consulting and Coaching Services from Expert Coaches and consultants.